EmergeTools/ETDistribution/README.md

 The library is designed to skip update checks on the simulator.
 To test update functionality, run your app on a physical device.

+### Why I am not getting any update?

+There could be several reasons:
+- Update checks are disabled for both Simulators and Debug builds.
+- ETDistribution is intended to update from an already published version on ETDistribution.
+If the current build has not been uploaded to Emerge Tools, you won't get any update notification.

 ### How do I skip an update?

 When handling the response you can check the release version field to decide if it should be installed or not.

+### Can I use ETDistribution to get updates from the AppStore?

+No, since the binary signer is different (builds installed from the AppStore are signed by Apple), the update will fail.